Skip to Main Content

 • How long have you been a financial planner/advisor?

-• Do you get paid commissions or receive other benefits from selling financial products to clients?
+• Do you get paid commissions or receive other benefits from selling financial products such as insurance to clients and if so how much?

 • Are you independent or are you tied to a particular firm or bank?